Rezvani Beast: Beast Alpha X Blackbird

+Beast (2024)

+In 2024, Rezvani announced a new generation of the Beast based on the Corvette C8 platform, with a twin-turbo 6.2-liter V8 producing 1000 hp and a starting MSRP of US$449,000.
+Rezvani claims the car reaches 0-60 mph in 2.5 seconds and does the 1/4-mile in 9.6 seconds.
+The starting weight is 2960 lbs, but that increases with the optional US$55,000 armor package that adds bullet-proof glass and body armor.

 Reception

 Jay Leno featured a review about the Rezvani Beast on his YouTube channel.
 Overall, the car received positive reception from him.

 Jeff Glucker from the channel The Hooniverse reviewed the Rezvani Beast.
 He mentioned the car used a very well-made platform (the Ariel Atom), a good engine, good suspension, and nice looks.
 Forward visibility was well done, but the side mirrors weren't too practical.
 The car was already difficult to drive, but Glucker mentioned that Rezvani had slightly altered the wheelbase to give better stability.
-The removable steering was made for much a better entrance and exit on the car.
-Suspension was amazing, and grip was very good thanks to the width and stickiness.
+The removable steering made for a much better entrance and exit on the car.
 The transmission shifter was also well done, the clutch felt quick, and the pedals were good.
 Glucker also mentioned that the car felt very raw because of the absence of power steering.

 Matt Farah reviewed a Beast, and drove it down the Ortega Highway of California State Route 74.
 He mentioned that the car`s steering is very tight, making it feel like a Le Mans Prototype or a Formula One car, which made it difficult to manage around roads.
 He also mentioned that the gas pedal was heavy to push, and that steering without power assist and having large tires made steering harder.
 He then stated that braking wasn't too stable, the car felt like an actual race car and not a road car that fulfills the race car feel, and that the turning radius was a bit bad.
 The car was also too sensitive in Farah's view.
-Because of these downsides when driving, he stated that professional drivers are able to take the struggles, but not so much for amateurs. it also made him frightened to push further.
-He did mention that the styling was beautiful, it was quick, and the supercharger made the car sound good, on the positive side.
-Overall, Farah said that the car was not worth US$159,000, but he was happy it exists because of how cool and unique it is.
+Because of these downsides when driving, he stated that professional drivers are able to take the struggles, but amateurs may not be able to cope.
+It also made him frightened to push further.
+He did mention, on the positive side, that the styling was beautiful, it was quick, and the supercharger made the car sound good.
+Overall, Farah said that the car was not worth US$159,000, but he was happy it exists because of how unique it is.